Published October 11, 2012

 The Florida Department of Law Enforcement's Specialized Multi-Agency Review Team was made up of about 15 unbiased forensic experts who specialize in cold cases, forensics and medical examinations.
 The experts will work with local police to review the forensic evidence collected from inside the woman's hotel room and witness accounts.

-Speciale, of the Bradenton Police Department, told FoxNews.com in August that the evidence his team and the county sheriff’s office collected at the crime scene points to a suicide.
+In August, Speciale told FoxNews.com that the evidence his team and the county sheriff’s office collected at the crime scene points to a suicide.

 He also said cellphone data and other forensic evidence rules out her fiance having a role in her death.